ADA Program and Information

 The ADA does not require the City to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a City program, service, or activity is not accessible to persons with disabilities should be directed to Bob Cooke, Director of Personnel, Purchasing, and ADA Compliance. (phone: 812-265-8300) The City will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.
+Complaints that a City program, service, or activity is not accessible to persons with disabilities should be directed to Mindy McGee, Director of Personnel, Purchasing, and ADA Compliance. (phone: 812-265-8300) The City will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.

 (This is Attachment A to the Settlement Agreement between the United States of America and the City of Madison, Indiana in DJ # 204-26S-156)